Ashz65823/AngularProjects/ReadMe.txt

    Data from parent to child
 2. Pass data from message update component to message component Data from child to parent
+--------------------------------------3/11/2022-----------------------------------------------------
+service
+ng generate service serviceName(messagService)
+			or
+ng g s serviceName(messageService)
+When one or more components need same data we have a service which will have the data in commom and this will inject the data into component..
+This service will take to server fetch data, process and that data is sent to component..This is called Rest End Point

+-----Application
+Menu
+Login
+Message

+Footer
+These are also components